'The Music Room'

 I come from the opposite school, "If it is not broken, don't fix it".

-So yes I did code my TI-58C to pass a Chemistry examination I put all of the Alkaline and Acid formulas for Ph, kPa, etc. formulas on my TI, worked well that TI, but the HP 41 were much better with RPN notation.
+So yes, I did code my TI-58C to pass my Chemistry examinations, I put all of the Alkaline and Acid formulas for Ph, kPa, etc. formulas on my TI, worked well that TI, but the HP 41 was a much better Calculator with RPN notation.
+My then Girlfriend Elaine, would laugh at my TI58C and flaunt her HP41C, oh well, broke and horny I was.

-So what I am sharing here does matter, and there are 25+ years of reasons why I think what we do with old tube amps is important for the love of using classic electronics in this New Age.
+So what I am sharing here does matter, and there are 30+ years of reasons why I think what we do to improve old tube amps is important for the love of using classic electronics in this New Age.

-Not only for safety, but for the sake of high fidelity, and here is my story on this silent killer, Vintage Tube Amp Hypertension.
+Not just only for safety, but for the sake of high fidelity, and here is my story on this silent killer; Vintage Tube Amp Hypertension.

 Old (and still some New) Plate and Filament transformers were designed and wound for an AC primary mains voltage standard of 115VAC or 117VAC.